louisg1337/e-mission-common/README.md

 1. Make your local changes in the 'src' directory.
 1. From your other repo, run `pip install -e <path_to_this_repo>` to use the local version of e-mission-common.

+Alternatively, you can use `pip install git+https://github.com/JGreenlee/e-mission-common@master` to test the master branch or any other branch or tag.

 For JavaScript: